 We set a nice pace for their visit: not too much walking (it was HOT!), a moderate amount of sightseeing, and plenty of time to catch up at home over cocktails and dinner.
 Oh, and petanque in our garden!

 We enjoyed roaming the Montpellier streets, visiting the Musee Fabre, and seeing a wonderful photographic exhibit of Peter Lindbergh’s work (he’s the fashion photographer discovered by Anna Wintour who pioneered photos featuring the models, not just the clothes).
 The morning after Tom and Nancy left, it was our turn to travel: to Stockholm!
 Our daughter and her husband live there, and we hadn’t seen them since October.
 Our flight was delayed in Montpellier, but we still had plenty of time at the airport in Paris to grab a bite and listen to a random piano concert.

 This traveler entertained us

 We finally arrived in Stockholm, and our kids joined us at the hotel for a late dinner.
-By the way, I highly recommend the Marriott Courtyard in Stockholm!
+By the way, I highly recommend the Marriott in Stockholm!
 Lovely room, bountiful breakfast buffet included, and a great location close to parks and public transportation.

 Our wonderful kids